Increased success probability in Hardy's nonlocality: Theory and demonstration: Quantum simulation

-Obtaining identical result for $P_\text{nonlocal}$, but our analytical calculation and the quantum simulation are different approaches.
-While the first part is a theoretical model of nonlocality, the second part is an experimental protocol to probe nonlocality that can be implemented on real quantum hardware.
-For example, realizing the circuit on an optical quantum computer would produce $n$ intertwined Mach–Zehnder interferometers.
-To demonstrate its practical aspect, we execute the quantum circuit in Fig. 2e on IBM's quantum computers Nairobi and Quito \cite{github} and obtain results shown on Fig. 2g, averaging from 2 million shots each, equally divided into 100 different runs.
+To demonstrate the practical aspect of this simulation, we execute the quantum circuit in Fig. 2e on IBM's quantum computers Nairobi and Quito \cite{github} and obtain results shown on Fig. 2g, averaging from 2 million shots each, equally divided into 100 different runs.
+The detail parameters of these machines are given in table 1.
 Apparently, the systematic errors on Quito are slightly larger than those on Nairobi.
 These are the best results we obtain from IBM's transmon processors.
-Any experiment for $n > 3$ yields result with big error, as compared to IBM's own QASM simulator.
+Any demonstration for $n > 3$ yields result with big errors, as compared to IBM's own QASM simulator.

+Obtaining identical result for $P_\text{success}$, but our analytical calculation and the quantum simulation are different approaches.
+In the first method, we start with a quantum state and analytically derive its conditions and a formula for $P_\text{success}$ as in Eq.~\eqref{eq:Gammasame}.
+It is a theoretical model of nonlocality.
+In the second part, a quantum state is evolved in a specific quantum circuit, and the success probability is obtained from a measurement.
+It is an experimental protocol to probe nonlocality that can be implemented on real quantum hardware.
+For example, our circuit on an optical quantum computer would produce $n$ intertwined Mach–Zehnder interferometers.
+As argued above and in Fig. 2, the quantum circuit is equivalent to Hardy's nonlocality conditions Eq. \eqref{eq:psicon1}, \eqref{eq:psicon2}, \eqref{eq:psicon3}.
+As shown in Fig. 1, the overlapping between dots and solid lines confirms the indistinguishable results from two distinct approaches.
+The simulation, however, limits to small $n$ due to exponential growth in computing memory.